henrywiryasaputra/learn-r/README.md

 # learn-r
-Repository for learning R language
+Repository for learning R language, I will try to keep this repository updated.